Panic Attacks in Children: What to Do and What to Avoid

 A panic attack is an intense physical and emotional response where your child’s body goes into full alert mode.

-Their brain triggers a fight-or-flight reaction even when there’s no actual danger.
+Their brain triggers a fight or flight response even when there’s no actual danger.

-Physical symptoms include racing heart, shortness of breath, dizziness, nausea (feeling sick), and trembling.
-Your child might feel an overwhelming sense of terror or fear they’re losing control.
+Additionally, your child might feel an overwhelming sense of terror or a fear that they are losing control.

 It’s estimated that 2.3% of teenagers are diagnosed with panic disorder.
 But many more children and teens experience occasional panic attacks without a formal diagnosis.